geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 Getting the Sample Dataset for this Tutorial
 =================================================

-A sample polarization dataset can be found `here <http://docs.planetimager.org/GettingStarted_tutorial_dataset/Pol_Tutorial>`_.
+A sample polarization dataset can be found `here <http://docs.planetimager.org/GettingStarted_tutorial_dataset/Pol_Tutorial>`_ in the file ``gpi_pol_tutorial.zip``.
+Unzip that to get the tutorial dataset directory.

 The directory contains a number of different GPI file types:
 	* Dark File - S20130912S0017-dark.fits   (note that this is a *reduced* dark file, not the raw dark images.)
 	* Bad Pixel Map - S20131208S0020_badpix.fits
 	* Microphonics Model -  S20131117S0172_microModel.fits
-	* GCAL H Flat - S20131212S0022.fits to S20131212S0024.fits
+	* GCAL H Flat lamp images - S20131212S0022.fits to S20131212S0024.fits
 	* Science Images - S20131212S0295.fits to S20131212S0298.fits

 The science target is HD 100546, a Herbig Be star with a prominent circumstellar disk.